-You’ll get your Test Information Release sooner if you order it before your test, but you do have to order it within 3 months of your test date if you choose to do so after.
-It must be ordered within 90 days of the April, June, and December TIR exam dates.
+You’ll get your Test Information Release sooner if you order it before your test, but if you choose to do so after, you have to order it within five days of your test date if you order online or six months of your test date if you order by mail.
 If you order TIR before the test, you’ll receive a test booklet and answer key four weeks after scores are released.
 Or, if you order it after you take the ACT, you’ll receive it three to five weeks after your order is received.

 What Information is Included in an ACT Test Information Release?

 - A copy of the multiple-choice test quesitons that the student answered during the exam

 - A list of the answers the student gave

 If a test-taker who requests a TIR also took the optional ACT Essay test, the TIR will additionally contain:

 - The scores given to the ACT essay by two different ACT scorers